Botswana National Stadium: Renovation of the National Stadium

 Hitecon construction company won the tender to renovate the stadium.
 The purpose for renovating the National Stadium was for Botswana to accommodate some teams that were competing in the 2010 FIFA World Cup.
 The tournament was held in neighboring South Africa.

 In 2008 the national stadium was closed for refurbishment with the hope that it would be used for the 2010 World Cup as a training camp for teams competing in it.
 This never materialized as the teams were instructed to train inside South Africa, and the stadium renovations were behind schedule.

 Since its closure in 2008, the stadium had turned into a white elephant as it couldn't be used for sporting activities.
 The Premier League and athletics were among the sports that were most affected by the unavailability of the stadium.
-The premier league teams which rely mostly on gate takings were hard hit as they used sadist around Gaborone which are much smaller and cannot accommodate teams with large followings, thus limiting their revenue.
+The premier league teams which rely mostly on gate takings were hard hit as they used stadiums around Gaborone which are much smaller and cannot accommodate teams with large followings, thus limiting their revenue.

 In June 2013, the stadium was finally handed over to the BNSC after being closed for about five years.
 It hosted its first activity in August 2013, where Township Rollers F.C. hosted rivals Extension Gunners in the opening match of the 2013/14 Botswana Premier League season.
 Gunners went on to win 1–0.

-In 2016, the stadium was closed again to increase its capacity to 25 000 in anticipation of the country's 50th independence celebrations on 30 September 2016.
+In 2016, the stadium was closed again to increase its capacity to 25,000 in anticipation of the country's 50th independence celebrations on 30 September 2016.

 The National Stadium is currently open and continues to host various sporting and non-sporting events.